YeffyCodeGit/Orbital/roadmap.md

    </tr>
 </table>

-<p>It seems quite tame, but again, this is a learning project, and currently, these are the topics im intrested in for now.</p>
+<p>It seems quite tame, but again, this is a learning project, and currently, these are the topics im interested in for now.</p>